Best Online Nursing Programs in Texas (2026)

 How does Nursing pay in Texas compare to other states?

-Texas offers competitive entry-level wages, though median salaries are currently 0.8% below the national trend.
+Texas offers competitive wages for nursing professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 This makes Texas a strong choice for students looking to maximize their ROI after graduation.

 What is the primary licensing board for nursing in Texas?